-The simulated time evolution of the spin-locked x-magnetization on both spins for the cases C1-C4 (s.
-Table 1) is shown in Fig. 6 for all three spin pairs.
-The rf amplitude on the source spin was either kept constant (left-hand column), modulated with a linear ramp (middle column) or using a tangential modulation (right-hand column) (s.
-Fig. S3 in the SI for more details).
-In CN spin pairs, a tangential modulation of the rf amplitude on one of the spins leads to a significant improvement of the transfer

-- efficiency (up to 35 %) compared to both the standard and the ramped amplitude CP experiment (less than 20 %).
-For spin 355 pairs with stronger dipolar couplings such as HN and HC, both the ramped amplitude CP as well as the adiabatic passage CP lead to similar transfer efficiencies of up to 70 %.
+The simulated time evolution of the spin-locked x magnetization on both spins for the cases C1-C4 (see Table 1) is shown in Fig. 6 for all three spin pairs.
+The rf amplitude on the source spin was either kept constant (left-hand column), modulated with a linear ramp (middle column), or used a tangential modulation (right-hand column; see Fig. S4 for more details).
+In CN spin pairs, a tangential modulation of the rf amplitude on one of the spins leads to a significant improvement of the transfer efficiency (up to 35%) compared to both the standard and the ramped amplitude CP experiment (less than 20%).
+For spin pairs with stronger dipolar couplings, such as HN and HC, both the ramped amplitude CP and the adiabatic passage CP lead to similar transfer efficiencies of up to 70 %.
 In all simulated experiments, only marginal differences between the obtained transfer efficiencies for the four cases C1-C4 are observed for all spin pairs.
 Time-dependent modulations of the rf amplitude and phase due to the radial rf inhomogeneity, therefore, do not seem to have a significant effect on the magnetization build up on the destination spin.
-On the source spin, some magnetization is lost when rf phase modulations are present (C3 and C4) 360 which is also observed for one-spin spin-lock simulations.
-As the radial contributions to the rf inhomogeneity are weaker in the 1.9 mm and 1.3 mm probes, similar results would be expected for these probes.
-Overall, these simulation results suggest, - that the effect of the radial inhomogeneity on CP polarization transfers is negligible.
-Only the static rf amplitude offset over the relevant sample space is important due to the volume selectivity it causes. - 365 Moreover, polarization transfers in NCA and NCO two-spin systems using the tm-SPICE sequences (Tošner et al., 2018) were simulated.
-These pulse schemes were developed using optimal-control (OC) strategies taking into account the MAS modulations of the rf field due to the radial rf inhomogeneity.
-The resulting magnetization transfers are shown in Fig. 7 for the 3.2 mm MAS probe at a proton resonance frequency of 400 MHz.
-Nominal rf amplitudes on both channels were set to 40 kHz and a spinning speed of 20 kHz assumed.
-The shape files for the pulse sequences contain 1750 points with a time resolution of - $2 \,\mu s$, corresponding to a contact time of 3.5 ms. The time resolution for the propagation was set to 250 ns and the expectation 370 value of the \hat{I}x and \hat{S}x operators detected every 5 μs.
-1154 crystallite orientations were used for the powder averaging.
-Spin system parameters (J-couplings, CSA and dipolar coupling tensors) were taken from Tošner et al. (2018) and can be found in
+On the source spin, some magnetization is lost when rf phase modulations are present (C3 and C4), which is also observed for one-spin spin lock simulations.
+As the radial contributions to the rf inhomogeneity are weaker in the 1.9 and 1.3 mm probes, similar results would be expected for these probes.
+Overall, these simulation results suggest that the effect of the radial inhomogeneity on CP polarization transfers is negligible.
+Only the static rf amplitude offset over the relevant sample space is important due to the volume selectivity it causes.

 Figure 6.
-Simulated time evolution of the expectation value of the \hat{I}x (dotted lines) and \hat{S}x (solid lines) operators during CP zero-quantum $\hat{I}x \rightarrow \hat{S}x$ polarization transfers in CN (top row), HN (middle row) and HC (bottom row) spin pairs for C1-C4 (s.
-Table 1) in a 3.2 mm probe at a proton resonance frequency of 600 MHz assuming a MAS frequency of 20 kHz.
-Shown are magnetization transfers for constant rf amplitude (left-hand column), a linear rf amplitude modulation (middle column) and a tangential rf amplitude modulation on the source spin (right-hand column).
-The rf amplitude on the destination spin was kept constant (65 kHz on N in CN, 50 kHz on N in HN and 70 kHz on C in HC), modulations of the rf amplitude and phase modulations due to radial contributions to the rf inhomogeneity are observed for the destination spin in any of the simulated transfers.
+Simulated time evolution of the expectation value of the $\hat{I}x$ (dotted lines) and $\hat{S}x$ (solid lines) operators during CP zero quantum $\hat{I}x \rightarrow \hat{S}x$ polarization transfers in CN (top row), HN (middle row), and HC (bottom row) spin pairs for C1-C4 (see Table 1) in a 3.2 mm probe at a proton resonance frequency of 600 MHz, assuming a MAS frequency of 20 kHz.
+Shown are magnetization transfers for constant rf amplitude (left-hand column), a linear rf amplitude modulation (middle column), and a tangential rf amplitude modulation on the source spin (right-hand column).
+The rf amplitude on the destination spin was kept constant (65 kHz on N in CN, 50 kHz on N in HN, and 70 kHz on C in HC), and modulations of the rf amplitude on the source spin are shown in Fig. S4.
+Overall, no significant effects of the time-dependent amplitude and phase modulations due to radial contributions to the rf inhomogeneity are observed for the destination spin in any of the simulated transfers.